PACE: Physics Augmentation for Coordinated End-to-end Reinforcement Learning toward Versatile Humanoid Table Tennis: Results and Discussion

 \subsubsection{Performance metrics}

-For both simulations and experiments, two main TT related metrics are considered: the hit rate and success rate.
+For both simulations and experiments, two main TT-related metrics are considered: the hit rate and success rate.
 A hit is defined as intercepting the ball with the paddle, while a success corresponds to making a valid return to the opponent's table.